globewalldesk/revuu/README.md

 Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app on your \*nix system just by typing `ruby revuu.rb`.

+## Use
+The app ships with both tasks (mostly Ruby) and answers.
+The tasks are in data/revuu.json, and, if you didn't want to delete them all by hand, you could simply delete the data file and the app should still work.

 Note that for now, the only text editor that Revuu's [r]un command now supports is Sublime Text.
-I'll add many more text editors soon (that should be easy).
+I'll add more text editors soon.

 Online help is available by pressing 'c' for 'commands'.